Potassium-40 geoneutrinos detection and the Earth's large-scale structures imaging by directional geoneutrino detection: Selection criteria

-To fully utilize the directionality of the geoneutrino signal and conduct subsequent analysis, the full $4 \pi$ space in the terrestrial coordinate system is divided into $10 \times 10$ solid angle bins.
-The solar angle cut is optimized in each solid angle bin.
-For a certain bin $i$, a critical cut boundary $\cos \theta_{\rm max}$ is chosen, and a solar angle cut $\cos \theta_\odot < \cos \theta_{\rm max}$ is applied to all candidates, so as to maximize the local statistical sensitivity, $S_i^{\rm loc}$,
+To fully utilize the directionality of the geoneutrino signal and to conduct subsequent analysis, the full $4 \pi$ space in the terrestrial coordinate system is divided into $10 \times 10$ solid-angle cells.
+The solar angle cut is optimized for each solid-angle cell.
+For a certain cell $i$, a critical cut boundary $\cos \theta_{\rm max}$ is chosen, and a solar angle cut $\cos \theta_\odot < \cos \theta_{\rm max}$ is applied to all candidates to maximize the local statistical sensitivity, $S_i^{\rm loc}$,

-where $N_i^{\rm geo}$ and $N_i^{\rm solar}$ are the numbers of events of the geoneutrino signal and solar neutrino background in the bin $i$ after the $\cos \theta_\odot$ cut, respectively.
-For different solid angle bins having different relative directions to the Earth center and the Sun, the cuts are different.
-The situations for two example bins are shown in Fig.~\ref{fig:CutScan}.
-The first plot represents the optimization result for a typical solid angle bin covered by the sun's trajectory, with $\cos \theta_\oplus \in (0.4, 0.6)$ and $\phi_\oplus \in (0.4 \pi, 0.6 \pi)$, which is located in the gray band in Fig.~\ref{fig:SolarDirection}.
-The second plot shows another typical solid angle bin outside the band with $\cos \theta_\oplus \in (-0.6, -0.4)$ and $\phi_\oplus \in (-0.2 \pi, 0)$.
-The angular distribution of all candidates, including geoneutrinos and solar neutrinos, after the energy and $\cos \theta_\odot$ cuts is shown in Fig.~\ref{fig:SignalDirection2D}, in which the reconstructed energy is in $\rm RoI_{Geo}$, and the exposure is 3~kiloton-years.
+where $N_i^{\rm geo}$, $N_i^{\rm solar}$, and $N_i^{\rm rad}$ are the numbers of events of the geoneutrino signal, the solar neutrino background, and the radioactive background in the cell $i$, respectively.
+Different terrestrial angle cells have different relative orientations to the Earth's center and the Sun, and the solar angle cuts differ accordingly.
+The situations for two example cells are shown in Fig.~\ref{fig:CutScan}.
+The first plot represents the optimization result for a typical solid angle cell covered by the Sun's trajectory, with $\cos \theta_\oplus \in (0.4, 0.6)$ and $\phi_\oplus \in (0.4 \pi, 0.6 \pi)$, which is located in the gray band in Fig.~\ref{fig:SolarDirection}.
+The second plot shows another typical solid angle cell outside the band with $\cos \theta_\oplus \in (-0.6, -0.4)$ and $\phi_\oplus \in (-0.2 \pi, 0)$.
+The angular distribution of all candidates, including geoneutrinos and solar neutrinos, after the energy and $\cos \theta_\odot$ cuts are shown in Fig.~\ref{fig:SignalDirection2D}, in which the reconstructed energy is in $\rm RoI_{Geo}$, and the exposure is 5~kiloton-years.
+The places where the Sun can't shine directly have the best signal-to-background ratio and the highest signal statistics.
 The event rates before and after the $\cos \theta_\odot$ cut in the three energy regions of interest are listed in Tab.~\ref{tab:EventRate}.